 Loosely based on events that took place in the small, rural, and extremely religious farming town of Elmore City, Oklahoma in 1978.
-Dancing had been banned for nearly 90 years until a group of high school teenagers challenged it.
+Dancing had been banned for nearly ninety years, until a group of high school teenagers challenged it.

 With the Principal's knowledge, 24-year-old Kevin Bacon attended the Payson Utah High School as "Ren McCormack", a transfer student from Philadelphia to get into his role.
 With his narrow tie and new-wave haircut, he was treated pretty much like in the film.
 Bacon gratefully left with the location scouts on the afternoon of the first day.

-In the liner notes for the re-released "Footloose" soundtrack (1999), there's a brief introduction by Kenny Loggins which mentions that the script for the film was loosely based on actual events which transpired in the young life of his longtime friend, Footloose (1984) screenwriter Dean Pitchford.
+In the liner notes for the re-released "Footloose" soundtrack (1999), there's a brief introduction by Kenny Loggins, which mentions that the script for the film was loosely based on actual events which transpired in the young life of his longtime friend, Dean Pitchford.

 Kevin Bacon broke out in hives around his midsection when he had to film the City Council scene where he makes the case for holding a prom dance.
 The actor says he is uncomfortable when speaking in public, but has never had a reoccurrence of hives.

 Tom Cruise and Rob Lowe were both slated to play the lead.
 The casting directors were impressed with Cruise because of the famous underwear dance sequence in Risky Business (1983), but he was unavailable for the part because he was filming All the Right Moves (1983).
-Lowe auditioned three times and had dancing ability and the "neutral teen" look that the director wanted, but he pulled his knee, and the injury prevented him from taking the part.
-After watching Diner (1982), the director had to convince the producers to go with Kevin Bacon.
+Lowe auditioned three times and had dancing ability and the "neutral teen" look that Director Herbert Ross wanted, but he pulled his knee, and the injury prevented him from taking the part.
+After watching Diner (1982), Ross had to convince the producers to go with Kevin Bacon.

-The movie was adapted to a Broadway musical and opened on October 22, 1998 at the Richard Rodgers Theater, ran for 709 performances and received the 1999 Tony Award for Best Book and Score for a Musical.
+The movie was adapted to a Broadway musical and opened on October 22, 1998 at the Richard Rodgers Theater, ran for 709 performances.
+It was nominated for four Tony Awards: Best Actress in a Musical (Dee Hoty as Vi Moore), Best Choreography, Best Score and Best Book of a Musical.